Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 ## to review precentage
 view_percentage()
-## Both boxplot and percentage showed that second and thrid picture
+## Both boxplot and percentage showed in the second and third picture

 ## Note: I noticed that there were outliers in the data, such as ride time is below than zero or too lower
 ##       and too higher than usual, these record lead the data will not useful due to unrealistic data